CsBigDataHub/emacros/README.md

 M-x load-file RET
 Load file: ~/thesis/TeX-mac.el RET

-This is also the way to load macros when you have used the function [`emacros-name-last-kbd-macro-add`](#emacros-name-last-kbd-macro-add) with a prefix argument, thus choosing your own file for saving your macros.
+This is also the way to load macros when you have used the function [`emacros-name-last-kbd-macro-add`](#function-emacros-name-last-kbd-macro-add) with a prefix argument, thus choosing your own file for saving your macros.

 ### Manipulating Macro Files

 There are three functions that allow you to manipulate macro definitions that have already been saved.
 You can rename macros, move them betweeen local and global macro files, and remove them entirely.

-#### Function emacros-rename-macro
+#### emacros-rename-macro

 This function assigns a new name to a previously named macro, making the change effective in the current session and in the local or global macro file pertaining to the current buffer, as appropriate.
 The old name is cleared of its meaning and may be used for a later macro.
 Typing